AhEhIOhYou/go-vk-bot/readme.md

 Possible to add an application interface layer

-Easy to extend the service by adding database connections in the Repo and methods in the infrastructure
+Easy to extend the service by adding database connections in the Repo and methods in the infrastructure (telegram api for example)